microsoft/psi-samples/Samples/LinuxWebcamWithAudioSample/README.md

 This sample uses Gtk (via the GtkSharp package) to display images and UI elements in a window.
 The majority of the code we will be concerned with is located in the `MainWindow_Shown` handler for the main window, located in the `MainWindow.cs` file.
 This is the event which will be raised when the main window is first shown and we will use it to initialize our \psi pipeline.

-The design and styling of the UI elements are defined in the `MainWindow.xml` and `Style.css` files respectively, but an understanding of these is not required for the purposes of this sample.
+The design and styling of the UI elements are defined in the `MainWindow.xml` and `Style.css` files respectively, but an understanding of these is not required for the purposes of this walkthrough.

 ## Capturing Video

-To capture video, we will create a new pipeline in the `MainWindow_Shown` handler method and add a `MediaCapture` and an `AudioCapture` component to it.
+To capture video, we will first create a new pipeline in the `MainWindow_Shown` handler method and add a `MediaCapture` component to it.

 ```csharp
 this.pipeline = Pipeline.Create();
 var webcam = new MediaCapture(this.pipeline, 640, 480, "/dev/video0", PixelFormatId.YUYV);
 ```

-Note that we store our pipeline in an instance variable, `this.pipeline`.
-This is typically the pattern used in \psi applications that have a UI (as opposed to a console application), where execution is usually event-driven.

 The video from the webcam will be captured as a stream of images using the `MediaCapture` component, which is initialized with arguments specifying the image resolution and the virtual device node name.
-Note that you may have to change these values depending on your hardware and the resolutions it supports.
+Note that you may have to change these values to specify a supported capture resolution on the selected device.

 ## Capturing Audio